I Quit! How to Write the Perfect Resignation Letter

 Beginning Your Letter

 At the top of the paper, include your name and contact information.
-If you're writing a resignation letter in an email, this isn't essential, but hard copies should use standard business formatting.
+This isn't essential if you're writing a resignation letter in an email, but hard copies should use standard business formatting.
 Use a formal address to the appropriate party.
 Then include your intention to resign and your last day.

 Please accept my resignation from my position as a marketing assistant.
 My final day will be Friday, February 10th.